dibyendumajumdar/C/docs/ctour.md

 freely to suggest instructions which will be generated;  the table-compiling  program compresses tabs (using the 0200 bit of the next character) and throws  away  some  of  the	new- lines.
-For example the macro `F' is ordinarily written on a line by itself; but since its expansion will end with a new- line, the new-line after `F' itself is dispensable.
+For example the macro `F` is ordinarily written on a line by itself; but since its expansion will end with a new- line, the new-line after `F` itself is dispensable.
 This is all to reduce the size of the stored tables.

 The first set of  macro-operations  is  concerned	with compiling  subtrees.
 Recall that this is done by the cexpr routine.
-In the following discussion the `current register' is  generally  the  argument register to cexpr; that is, the place where the result is desired.
-The `next  register'  is numbered one higher than the current register.
+In the following discussion the 'current register' is  generally  the  argument register to cexpr; that is, the place where the result is desired.
+The 'next  register'  is numbered one higher than the current register.
 (This expla- nation isn't fully true because of complications,  described below,	involving operations which require even-odd register